Generalized splines on graphs with two labels and polynomial splines on cycles: Applications

 \begin{lemma} All edge-labeled cycles $(C,\alpha)$ that are geometrically realizable as the dual of a triangulation must have at least three edge-labels unless the cycle is a four-cycle with two distinct edge-labels that alternate around the cycle. \end{lemma}

 \begin{proof} A cycle is dual to a triangulation only if that triangulation is an interior cell (namely pinwheel triangulation).
 Suppose $(C,\alpha)$ is dual to a triangulation.
 Theorem \ref{theorem: pinwheel characterization} implies that if $C$ has three edges, then they are all labeled distinctly; if $C$ has at least five edges, then at least three successive edges must be labeled distinctly.
 The only four-cycles with fewer than three distinct edge-labels are precisely those dual to pinwheel triangulations formed by the intersection of two lines.
-This gives an edge-labeled four-cycle that alternates between two distinct edge-labels as one moves around the cycle. \end{proof}
+This gives a four-cycle whose edge-labels alternate between two distinct edge-labels as one moves clockwise. \end{proof}

-Classically, interior vertices formed by the intersection of two lines play a special role in the theory of splines on triangulations.
-We give this terminology in the context of generalized splines on the dual graph.
+Classically, interior vertices formed by the intersection of two lines play a special role in the theory of classical splines on triangulations.
+We give this terminology in the context of splines on the dual graph.